TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 # High-Definition Picture Viewer
 *For the TI-84 Plus CE, TI-84 Plus CE -t, and TI-83 Premium CE*

-By TheLastMillennial and the gracious help of Peter "PT_" Tillema
+By TheLastMillennial and the help of Peter "PT_" Tillema

 ## To Use